Commissioner for Oaths

 - The Town of Black Diamond does not have a Notary Public.
 If your paperwork requires a Notary Public, we are unable to provide this service.
 You will probably need to seek the services of a lawyer.

 - The person who will administer your oath in the Town of Black Diamond is a Commissioner for Oaths In and For the Province of Alberta.
 If your paperwork is not being filed or used within the Province of Alberta, you will need to see a Notary Public or a Federal Commissioner for Oaths - even if your paperwork states that a Commissioner for Oaths can administer the Oath.

 Please confirm, in writing, that a Commissioner for Oaths for the Province of Alberta is acceptable to the organization receiving your documentation prior to bringing your paperwork in.

 The Commissioner for Oaths (and the Town of Black Diamond) is unable to provide any legal advice.
 If you have any questions regarding the meaning of the paperwork or how to fill it out correctly, you should consult a lawyer.
 Please remember that you are signing and swearing an Oath with your documentation, and you should be fully aware of all matters regarding the documents when you arrive to have the Commissioner administer the Oath for you.

 - As Commissioners for Oaths, we receive our authority from Alberta Justice.
 We are permitted to commission affidavits and statutory declarations in and for Alberta only.
-This means we are not permitted to commission documents leaving the Province of Alberta, for example, consent letters for minors travelling abroad, pension verification documents, or documents for the Government of Canada.
+This means we are not permitted to commission documents leaving the Province of Alberta.
+For example, consent letters for minors travelling abroad (school trips, rodeo), pension verification documents, or documents for the Government of Canada.